Do you suffer from Acid Reflux?

 Reflux

-If you’re one of the 25-35% of Americans struggling with reflux or Gastroesophageal Reflux Disease (aka GERD), you’re probably familiar with the usual advice from your doctor: pop a PPI or take an acid blocker, and you’ll feel better soon.
+If you’re one of the 27% of Americans struggling with acid reflux or Gastroesophageal Reflux Disease (aka GERD), you’re probably familiar with the usual advice from your doctor: pop a Proton Pump Inhibitor (PPI) or take an acid blocker, and you’ll feel better soon.
 But what if I told you the pill you’ve been prescribed isn’t the solution?
 What if it’s actually the problem?

-Here’s the twist—if you’ve been using these drugs for years, the very medication you’re taking to “cure” your reflux might be turning into a ticking time bomb.
-You’re getting short-term relief but at a long-term cost, and in ways you probably don’t even realize yet.
+However, if you’ve been using these drugs for years, the very medication you’re taking to “cure” your reflux might be turning into a ticking time bomb.
+Although you’re getting short-term relief, it’s at a long-term cost, and in ways you probably don’t even realize yet.

 You’re on the path to more pain, more meds, and a worse quality of life.
 Let me explain…

-The Real Cause of GERD: It’s Not What You Think
+The Real Cause of Acid Reflux & GERD: It’s Not What You Think

-The truth is, GERD is often caused by low stomach acid, not excess.
+Reminder: GERD is often caused by low stomach acid, not excess.
 But when you take those acid-blocking meds, you’re making a bad situation worse.
+Let’s talk about some of your underlying causes…

 1. Hiatal Hernia: This is when part of your stomach pushes through your diaphragm, weakening the valve in your esophagus (aka the Lower Esophageal Sphincter) that keeps stomach contents in check.
 This allows acid to leak into your esophagus and cause damage.